ynotstartups/ynotstartups.github.io/notes/things-needed-for-travel.md

 ## For Going To Office

-laptop, keyboard, earphones, office key, water bottle, pen, cheatsheets, standup sheets, optionally a book,
+laptop, keyboard, earphones, office key, water bottle, pen, cheatsheets, standup sheets, usbc to usbc cable, optionally a book,

 ## For Travel